-Emma speaks at a Women’s March in the city in celebration of International Women’s Day
+Emma speaks at a Women’s March in Wolverhampton in celebration of International Women’s Day

-Emma Reynolds, Labour MP for Wolverhampton North East, is today (Wednesday 8 March) marking International Women’s Day.
+Emma is today (Wednesday 8 March) marking International Women’s Day.
 International Women’s Day is a chance to celebrate the many women who have led the way in campaigning for gender quality.
 The roots of International Women’s Day can be traced back to 1908, when 15,000 women marched through New York City demanding voting rights, better pay and shorter working hours.

 This year, thousands of events are being held across the world to inspire women and mark landmark advances for women’s equality.
 The events include arts performances, talks, rallies, networking events, conferences and marches.